SimoneQuaresima95/restaurant-cashier/README.md

-# sashiami tutto
+# to do list
-a checkout counter in a Chinese restaurant.
+it s a simple to do list